shixinke/web-utils/README.md

 - Request Parameter Parser : Like @RequestBody and @RequestParam in Spring
 - Sentinel Client Component : Make sentinel easier to use
-- CAT Client Component : Make sentinel easier to use
+- CAT Client Component : Make CAT easier to use

 ## Maven dependency